greenrobot/EventBus/README.md

 Using EventBus :

-One.
-Define your event class as a POJO
+*Define your event class as a POJO*
 ```java
 public class MessageEvent {
     private String message;